somphene/somphene.github.io/index.md

 * [BCS Superconductivity and Josephson Junctions for Quantum Computing](https://somphene.github.io/research/bcssuperconductivity/)

 To be able to build materials for quantum computing, studied BCS theory and high temperature superconducting materials.
 Surveyed literature on solid state theory including BCS theory of superconductivity.
 Studying Josephson junctions and Google’s implementation of qubits for building Quantum computers.
 This builds on background in topological quantum computing for which course project was done on Kitaev Model and Majorana Fermions covering Jordan-Wigner Transforms, braiding and Non-Abelian Statistics.
 Studied Pontryagin's maximum principle and Optimal Control on Lie groups, theory of Cartan, KAK decomposition, Birkhoff, Schur convexity for SU(N) which extends to Kostant convexity in the general case of compact semisimple Lie Algebras.
 Learning spectroscopy techniques including NMR in optimal quantum control and error correction for quantum systems.
-(Report, Notes will be uploaded in one or two days).

 * [Previous projects- DFT based simulation of Materials](https://somphene.github.io/research/)